logo

 The larger the spread between odds, the more significant the perceived difference in winning probability between competitors.

-Fractional (British) Odds: The Traditional Format
+Fractional (British) Odds: A Traditional Format

 Fractional odds, commonly used by British and Irish bookmakers, are expressed with a slash (/) or hyphen (-).
 This format shows the ratio of profit to stake.